 Not all forms of self-defense are actually considered to be martial arts.
 Some argue that unless warriors were using a fighting system in actual combat, it was not truly a martial art.
 Additionally, there is a difference between martial art and martial sport; the sport application of a combat system is not a martial art.
 Not all activities designated as martial arts are martial or artistic.

 While some developed from warrior combat, other martial arts developed as a means for spiritual and physical development.
-Strictly defined, martial arts are combat arts, methods for killing an opponent in battle.
+Strictly defined, martial arts are combat arts, methods for portecting yourself.
 Martial ways, or, those arts that have a spiritual component, go beyond combat effectiveness.

-Today, the martial arts are practiced for health and fitness, sport, law enforcement, spiritual benefits as well as for self-defense.
+Today, the martial arts are practiced for health and fitness, sport, law enforcement, spiritual benefits as well.